Yin Yang explain the constantly changing state of the universe, but yet maintaining its oneness.

 Excess or deficiency of Yin or Yang is based on your lifestyle – the food you eat, the air you breathe, exercise, your psychological and mental state.
 For instance – excessive thinking, worry, stress or negative emotions will lead to an imbalance in vital energy or Qi in your body.

 Yang qualities tend to be energizing, warming, consuming, digesting, stimulating and relate to the functional activity of the organs.
-Yin yang does not exist in isolation but is in a dynamic state in which they interact and regulate themselves so as to maintain equilibrium in the human body.
+It does not exist in isolation but is in a dynamic state in which they interact and regulate themselves so as to maintain equilibrium in the human body.

-How can we apply Yin-Yang in our daily lives?
+How can we apply Yin and Yang in our daily lives?